wp-plugins/accusoft-cloud-services-viewer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-ACS (Accusoft Cloud Services) Viewer is a document viewer that displays over a hundred different kinds of files on your website, without any additional software.
+ACS Viewer is a document viewer that displays over a hundred different kinds of files on your website, without any additional software.

 == Description ==